3 Tips for Successful Travel Tech UAT

 Your UAT process doesn’t stop once your employees provide their initial feedback.
 You’ll want to make sure you have a feedback loop in place.
 This means using a tool that allows you to collect data and then use that data to improve your process.

-For example, you could create a survey for test users to provide insight into how well they think your organization’s new OBT performs per their travel needs and booking experience.
+For example, you could create a survey for test users to provide insight into how well they think your organisation’s new OBT performs per their travel needs and booking experience.
 This survey would then be sent out in regular intervals (i.e., every week) depending on how often you plan to update the UAT process.
 The results of the survey would reveal what worked and what went wrong with your corporate travel change management.
 This type of information will help you identify areas where there’s room for improvement, so you can adjust your change efforts accordingly.

 Keep testing until you’ve ironed out all the kinks and issues in your tech, and ensure test users see those resolutions.